ProductBuilders/productbuilders/docs/part2/overview.md

 ---
-title: Part 2 - Solution Design & Architecture | Product Builders
+title: Part 2 -  Planning Your Product | Product Builders
 description: Learn how to design effective solutions and choose the right technology stack for your product.
 head:
   - - meta